 About the project

-Following the purchase of 19.6ha of farmland to form a reserve to increase the area of shorebird habitat, discussions with local community stakeholders about options for managing the reserve were initiated in 2016.
-To advance these discussions, stakeholders agreed to participate in the pilot of a new collaboration best practice model called Incubate.
+Alongside the purchase of 19.6ha of farmland to form a reserve to increase the area of shorebird habitat there were discussions with local community stakeholders about options for managing the reserve.
+To advance these discussions, stakeholders agreed to participate in the pilot of a new collaboration technique called Incubate.

 The Incubate process involves working through four stages of the collaboration journey.
 At each stage Incubate has a checklist with a list of questions and tasks to be completed by participants (read full report).

-The Incubate process began with one-on-one interviews to identify participants’ social, environmental and cultural issues and aspirations.
-These interviews were conducted by an independent facilitator at a venue convenient to stakeholders.
-The facilitator used findings from these interviews to flesh out shared values, mission and vision statements during a series of meetings with the wider group.
-During these meetings, the Incubate process was adapted taking into account the ‘feeling in the room’ to encourage good quality input.
-Around 18, three-hour monthly meetings were held over a two-year period, and although at times it felt like progress was slow, this was an essential part of building trust and understanding between all parties.
+The Incubate process began with one-on-one interviews conducted by an independent facilitator to identify participants’ social, environmental and cultural issues and aspirations.
+The facilitator used findings from these interviews to flesh out mission and vision statements and shared values during a series of meetings with the wider group.
+During these meetings, the Incubate process was adapted based on the ‘feeling in the room’ to encourage quality input.
+Around 20, three-hour meetings were held over a two-year period.
+Although at times it felt like progress was slow, this was an essential part of building trust and understanding between all parties.
 This mutual understanding and trust laid a solid foundation that was essential for successfully establishing the Tiaki Repo Ki Pūkorokoro Trust in 2019.